lambdaclass/lambdaworks_plonk_prover/README.md

 </div>

+This prover is still in development and may contain bugs.
+It is not intended to be used in production yet.

 ## Building a circuit
 The following code creates a circuit with two public inputs `x`, `y` and asserts `x * e = y`: